dacrands/ny_chemical_dependence/README.md

 ## Results
 ### Arm Chair Theorizing
-This can be dangerous and lead to erroneous assumptions, so please don't heed anything I say.
+This can be dangerous and lead to erroneous assumptions, so please don't heed anything I say as authoritative.
 The point of this project was to visualize mental-health data using Python, which in and of itself, through the purity of coordinate geometry, can be an effective tool for drawing conclusions about the world.

 ### Ikea Chair Theorizing
 Though the samples for every chemical save heroin, which has a relatively normal distribution, is skewed to one direction or the other, the bell is there.
 This is for every chemical except marijuana/hasish.